ITHHKN/Clean-Architecture-with-MVVM/README.md

  # Application :
-- delivery pattern e.g (MVVM, MVC, MVP)
+- Delivery pattern e.g (MVVM, MVC, MVP)
-- place for your UIViews and UIViewController
+- Place for your UIViews and UIViewController
-- completely independent of the Platform
+- Completely independent of the Platform

 # Platform :
-- concrete implementation of the Domain
+- Concrete implementation of the Domain
-- does hide all implementation details
+- Does hide all implementation details

 # Domain :
 - Basically what is your App about and what it can do (Entities, UseCase etc).